jupyterhub/batchspawner/README.md

 This began as a generalization of [mkgilbert's batchspawner](https://github.com/mkgilbert/slurmspawner) which in turn was inspired by [Andrea Zonca's blog post](http://zonca.github.io/2015/04/jupyterhub-hpc.html 'Run jupyterhub on a Supercomputer') where he explains his implementation for a spawner that uses SSH and Torque.
 His github repo is found [here](http://www.github.com/zonca/remotespawner 'RemoteSpawner').

-This package also includes WrapSpawner and ProfilesSpawner, which provide mechanisms for runtime configuration of spawners.
-The inspiration for their development was to allow users to select from a range of pre-defined batch job profiles, but their operation is completely generic.
+This package formerly included WrapSpawner and ProfilesSpawner, which provide mechanisms for runtime configuration of spawners.
+These have been split out and moved to the [`wrapspawner`](https://github.com/jupyterhub/wrapspawner) package.

 ## Installation
 1. from root directory of this repo (where setup.py is), run `pip install -e .`